-Once both parties sign the agreement, no standard condition can be changed or removed.
+Once both parties sign the lease, no standard condition can be changed or removed.
 The only exception is if both parties agree to that change.

-As a landlord, you have the right to make reasonable rules in regard to various aspects.
+As a landlord, you have the right to make reasonable rules in regard to various aspects of the tenancy.
 Including, maintenance of the unit, and tenant’s use of the facilities and services available to them.

 The rules must be written and must be brought to the attention of the tenant.

 What are the different tenancy types that exist in Saskatchewan?

 As a landlord, you can use any one of the following tenancy agreements:

 • Month-to-Month: This is a contract that runs every 30 days.

 • Week-to-Week: This runs week to week and renews every time a tenant pays their rent.

 • Fixed Term Lease: This one runs for at least 3 months.